Siomay: Indonesian Fish Dumplings

 Storing and Reheating

-You can store the cooled-down siomay in a tight-lid food container and keep it in the refrigerator for a week.
+You can store the cooled siomay in a tightly sealed food container and keep it in the refrigerator for a week.
 You can also freeze them for up to six months.

-The best way to reheat these fish dumplings is by steaming them, and you can steam them straight from the freezer.
-If the microwave is the only option to reheat, I would place the dumplings in a small bowl with a little water and reheat them for 30 seconds, and repeat until they’re fully reheated.
+The best way to reheat these fish dumplings is to steam them, and you can do so straight from the freezer.
+If the microwave is the only option for reheating, I would place the dumplings in a small bowl with a little water and reheat them for 30 seconds, then repeat until they’re fully reheated.

 More Indonesian Recipes for Savory Snacks

-If you need more ideas of what savory snacks to make from the Indonesian kitchen, you can try Cilok (chewy tapioca balls), Bakwan Sayur (vegetable fritters), or Ketoprak (bean sprouts, vermicelli, and tofu salad with peanut sauce).
+If you need more ideas for savory snacks from the Indonesian kitchen, you can try Cilok (chewy tapioca balls), Bakwan Sayur (vegetable fritters), or Ketoprak (bean sprouts, vermicelli, and tofu salad with peanut sauce).

 And if you want more inspo, you can head out to my snack recipes collection, where you can find more than Indonesian snacks.